 Option 2: Using your Mobile Phone

 Your mobile phone can be your best digitizing friend!
-Perhaps you don’t own the picture, or your visiting a relative and see an old print framed on their wall— whip out your mobile phone and you’re on your way to owning a digital copy.
-Whether you want to keep it simple (open your camera and take a photo of your photo) or pay for a more robust app, your mobile phone is a great tool in helping digitize old prints.
+Perhaps you don’t own the picture, or you are visiting a relative and see an old photo framed on their wall— whip out your mobile phone and you’re on your way to owning a digital copy.
+Whether you want to keep it simple (open your camera and take a photo of your photo) or pay for a more robust app, your mobile phone is a great tool for helping digitize old photos.

-If you want a better, more organized option, there are many awesome apps available that make scanning photos a breeze!
+If you want a better, more organized option, many awesome apps for scanning are available that make scanning photos with a phone a breeze!
 Here are a few apps to check out:

-Generation Story: Designed to tell the story and history of a family, GenerationStory allows you to organize family images and document family heirlooms.
-Take a high resolution picture of your image, add details and dates, and create a searchable database for your family treasures.
+Generation Story: Designed to tell the story and history of a family, GenerationStory allows you to organize family photos and document family heirlooms.
+Take a high-resolution picture of your photo, add details and dates, and create a searchable database for your family treasures.

-Pic Scanner: $1.99.
-Simple design and a user-friendly interface!
+Pic Scanner: At $1.99.
+Pic Scanner has a simple design and a user-friendly interface!
 This app allows you to scan 2-3 images at once.
 It can auto-detect photo edges to crop and save each image.

-Pic Scanner Gold: $4.99.
+Pic Scanner Gold: At $4.99.
 Created specifically for scanning old photos, this app allows you to batch scan multiple photos (and entire album pages) at once and automatically crops and saves each picture.
-It also includes 19 editing tools and makes it easy to import and save into your photo storage apps.
+It also includes 19 editing tools and makes it easy to import photos from your photo storage apps.

 Option 3: Outsourcing

 Some of us simply do not have the time or mental energy to sift through, organize, and compile the hundreds of family photos out there.
-Maybe you have a huge family or a photo-happy great grandmother, or perhaps you are in a time-crunch to create a family album.
-Lucky for you, there are many quality companies out there that you can trust with your family photos.
-They will sort through them, organize them as best they can, scan high quality digital images, and send you a DVD/CD or digital folder or your photos.
+Maybe you have a huge family or a photo-happy great grandmother, or perhaps you are in a time crunch to create a family photo album.
+Lucky for you, there are many quality companies out there that you can trust with your preserving old family photos.
+They will sort through them, organize them as best they can, scan high-quality photos, and send you a DVD/CD or digital folder of your photos.

-This option is more expensive, but may be best for some projects.
+This option is more expensive but might be best for some projects.
 Here are a few companies we found: